HOW CAN NU FINISH®

 PROTECT YOUR CAR?

-From scratch removal and protectant to polish and car wash, read our most frequently asked car care questions below to learn how to best care for your car with Nu Finish® and Nu Vinyl® products.
+From scratch removal and protectant to polish and ceramic coating, read our most frequently asked car care questions below to learn how to best care for your car with Nu Finish® and Nu Vinyl® products.

 Nu Finish® Scratch Doctor® does contain silicone emulsions.
 It was not specifically designed to be used on plastic or glass surfaces, but it has been known to work on these surfaces.
 We always recommend first testing any product on an inconspicuous area to gauge its effect on that surface.